Objectives and key result areas

 Accountability

-• Ensure all business activity complies with all regulatory and standards requirements.
+• Ensure our work complies with all relevant laws and procedures.

 • Report publicly about the work of the Commission.